Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 ### 1. Prepare Your Data

-You can convert your raw dataset into Lightning Streaming format using the `optimize` operator.
+Convert your raw dataset into Lightning Streaming format using the `optimize` operator.
 More formats are coming...

 <!--pytest.mark.skip-->